-To continue forming the slotted hole, you need to draw lines from the tangent point of each circle.
+To continue forming a slotted hole, you need to draw lines from the tangent point of each circle.
 In most cases, the Quadrant Osnap tool will remain as a primary tool to draw slotted details.
-Draw a line segment by picking the Line tool on the Draw toolbar and picking the west quadrant of the lower 0.625 circle.
-Draw a line to the west quadrant of the upper 0.625 circle as shown in figure 5.23.
+So draw a line segment by picking the Line tool on the Draw toolbar and pick the west quadrant of the lower 0.625 circle and draw a line to the west quadrant of the upper 0.625 circle as shown in figure 5.23.
 Press ENTER to finish the line segment.